• Share this on:

 Flexibility

 If you want to start a business relationship with a European buyer, be prepared to accept complicated orders first.
-Buyers will want to test your factory before giving you large, easy orders.
+Buyers will test your factory before giving you large, easy orders.
 Make sure at the start that a buyer will not continue to place only difficult orders with you and convenient orders elsewhere.

 Expect a European buyer to require in their first order: